nengoxx/ai-stuff/README.md

 [https://huggingface.co/docs/optimum/concept_guides/quantization](https://huggingface.co/docs/optimum/concept_guides/quantization)

+**_VRAM (Video Random-Access Memory)_** - It's the memory used for graphic computing that your GPU (video card) uses, it’s faster than RAM and it's the key to run the kind of computations that these models require.

+**_API (Application programming interface)_** - A way to communicate with a piece of software, in our case to the inference server that loads the model (some have integrated UI’s but most offer an API endpoint).

 *Huggingface has a lot of guides with videos on Youtube about some of these concepts and how to use their libraries:

 [https://huggingface.co/docs](https://huggingface.co/docs)